How to get residency in Ecuador

 Visa Requirements for Ecuadorians

-Once acquired the Ecuadorian citizenship, you can request your Ecuadorian passport.
-With it, you can travel to 81 countries without the need of a visa or with visa on arrival.
+Once Ecuadorian citizenship has been acquired, you can request your Ecuadorian passport.
+With it, you can travel to 81 countries without the need for a visa or with visa on arrival.

 On the one hand, traveling to North America, the Schengen area or Australia will require the prior visa application.
 On the other hand, the Ecuadorian passport is one of the few in the world that allows its holders to travel to China and Russia without visa requirements.
 According to the Visa Restrictions Index, the Ecuadorian passport ranks the 58th of 104.

 Ecuador Passport Visa-Free / Visa on Arrival Map